FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CompBot/ReadMe.md

 ## Overview

-This is the package for anything directly related to a TeleOp or Auto function of the robot.
+This is the package for anything directly